kennygrant/bestiary/databases.md

 ## Null values

-If your database may contain null values, you should guard against them.
+If your database may contain null values, you must guard against them.
 One way to do this is to scan into a map of empty interface and then assert that the interface{} contains the type you \(as opposed to a special null value\).
 If it fails, use the zero value of the type instead.

 ## Getting Database columns